obsidianmd/obsidian-clipper/README.md

 	- `"hello world"|split:" "` returns `["hello","world"]`.
 	- If no separator is provided, it splits on every character: `"hello"|split` returns `["h","e","l","l","o"]`.
 	- Regular expressions can be used as separators: `"a1b2c3"|split:[0-9]` returns `["a","b","c"]`.
+- `table` converts an array or array of objects into a Markdown table:
+	- For an array of objects, it uses the object keys as headers.
+	- For an array of arrays, it creates a table with each nested array as a row.
+	- For a simple array, it creates a single-column table with "Value" as the header.
 - `title` returns a titlecased version of the value, e.g. `"hello world"|title` returns `"Hello World"`.
 - `trim` removes whitespace from both ends of a string.
 	- `"  hello world  "|trim` returns `"hello world"`.